DeliriumPulse/MegaBonk.Multiplayer/README.md

 1. Clone or download this repository.
 2. Run `dotnet build -c Release` from the repo root.
 3. Copy `src/Megabonk.Multiplayer/bin/Release/net6.0/net6.0/Megabonk.Multiplayer.dll` to each player's `Megabonk/BepInEx/plugins/` folder.
 4. Launch Megabonk with BepInEx.
-The log will show `[Megabonk Multiplayer]` entries once the mod loads.
+Look for `[Megabonk Multiplayer]` in `BepInEx/LogOutput.log` to confirm the plug-in loaded.

 > **Tip:** keep host and client DLLs identical to avoid desyncs.
-The build timestamp is logged at startup for easy comparison.
+The build timestamp is printed at startup for easy comparison.

 ### Hosting & Joining

-1. Start the game on the machine that will host and choose “Host” in the mod configuration (BepInEx config or an in-game UI once available).
+1. On the host machine, set the config entry `Multiplayer.Role=Host` (via `BepInEx/config/vettr.megabonk.multiplayer.cfg` or the upcoming in-game UI) and start the game.
-2. Launch the second instance with the config set to “Client”, pointing to the host's IP/SteamID.
+2. On each client, set `Multiplayer.Role=Client` and point `HostAddress` (or `HostSteamId` once Steam transport lands) at the host.
-3. Watch `BepInEx/LogOutput.log` for `[NetDriverCore]` messages that confirm the handshake and appearance sync.
+3. Watch the log for `[NetDriverCore]` messages confirming the handshake and appearance sync.

 ---